jbeck018/howlerops/frontend/src/components/auth/README.md

 # Authentication System

-Complete JWT-based authentication system for SQL Studio frontend that integrates with the Go backend.
+Complete JWT-based authentication system for Howlerops frontend that integrates with the Go backend.

 ## Overview